 Paper is one of the areas I have addressed as well.
 We need to keep paperwork for tax purposes and similar, but a lot of these documents can be digitised and stored online.
 I have my key documents digitised and stored in the cloud that gives me the added benefit that I can get to them from anywhere.
 There are plenty of cloud services you can use to achieve this including Zettabox, Onedrive (previously Skydrive), Google Drive, Dropbox and Evernote.

 Your desk and working environment are another area where you can improve.
 Try to keep to one computer and one notebook.
 If your computer is a laptop, this will mean you can take your working environment wherever you want to go.

 10. Get your play and your rest

 Russell Martin, catcher for the Pittsburgh Pirates, says that a day should be 8 hours of work, 8 hours of play and 8 hours of rest.
 Maybe you are building a startup company, in which case your play may also be your work.
-For most people this is not the case.
+For most people, this is not the case.

-You need to have an interest that will take you mind away from your work.
+You need to have an interest that will take your mind away from your work.
 By absorbing yourself into something else you will have a rest from your work and you may even improve your work as a result.
 As I’ve got older, I’ve started to watch more sport.
-Baseball is my favourite sport but I also watch the cricket and the football.
+Baseball is my favourite sport but I also watch cricket and football.
 The baseball hobby has taken me to America and I have combined it with tourism.
 It is a way to get absorbed in something other than work.
 But there is a time for work, play and rest, and you need to find the right balance.

 Don’t be afraid to switch off, leave your mobile at home and have a break.
 It will all be there for you when you get back.